Buying Advice Guide

 Hertz (Hz), which is also known as refresh rate is how many times per second the screen can refresh the image.
 The higher the refresh rate, the smoother the image is perceived to be.
 1FPS = 1Hz.

 60 FPS or 60 Hz is the sought after figure for a smooth gaming experience and is ideal for the average gamer.
-For 60FPS gaming you want a 60Hz monitor and to cap your FPS at 60 using Vertical Sync which matches your fps with your monitors refresh rate.
+For 60FPS gaming you want a 60Hz monitor and to cap your FPS at 60 using vertical sync or other sync technologies such adaptive sync which matches your fps with your monitors refresh rate.
 Why?

 On a 60Hz monitor the maximum number of FPS the monitor can handle is 60.
 Your FPS counter may show over 60, but these excess frames over the 60 FPS limit are being dropped and are not being utilised.